CLINICAL PSYCHOLOGY MASTER'S DEGREE PROGRAM (WITH THESIS / WITHOUT THESIS)

 Can I work during the program?

-What are the scholarship/discount opportunities, amount and conditions?
+What is the scholarship/discount opportunities, amount and conditions?

-What are the differences between thesis and without-thesis clinical psychology master's programs?
+What are the differences between the thesis and non-thesis Clinical Psychology master's programs?

 Does your program have a theoretical/clinical orientation?